ketanhwr/blog/about.md

 tags: about
 ---

-I'm a second year undergraduate Computer Science student at Indian Institute of Technology, Roorkee.
+I'm a third year undergraduate Computer Science student at Indian Institute of Technology, Roorkee.

 I grew up in Haridwar and did my schooling from Delhi Public School, Ranipur.
 I learned about BASIC, Visual Studio, MySQL, C, C++ and Java from the school curriculum itself!
 But I exploited the internet and learned HTML, CSS, Javascript, jQuery and much more!